 There is an inordinate amount of smoking done by the main actors in this film.
 According to then-studio employee (and future screenwriter) Stuart Jerome, this resulted in a feud between stars Humphrey Bogart and Peter Lorre, and studio head Jack L. Warner.
 Warner hated to see actors smoking on the screen, fearing it would prompt smokers in the movie audience to step out into the lobby for a cigarette.
-During the filming of The Maltese Falcon (1941), Warner told director John Huston that smoking in the film should be kept to a minimum.
-Bogart and Lorre thought it would be fun to annoy Warner by smoking as often as possible, and got their co-stars, Mary Astor and Sydney Greenstreet to go along with the joke.
+During filming, Warner told director John Huston that smoking in the film should be kept to a minimum.
+Bogart and Lorre thought it would be fun to annoy Warner by smoking as often as possible, and got their co-stars, Mary Astor and Sydney Greenstreet, to go along with the joke.
 During the initial filming of the climactic confrontation, all four actors smoked heavily.
 After seeing the rushes, Warner furiously called Huston to his office and threatened to fire him from the picture if he didn't tell Bogart and Lorre to knock it off.
 Realizing their prank had backfired, Bogart and Lorre agreed to stop smoking on camera.
-However, when the next series of rushes came back, it was obvious that the *lack* of smoking by the actors was taking away from the sinister mood of the scene.
-Huston went back to Jack Warner, and convinced him that the smoking added the right amount of atmospheric tension to the story, arguing that the characters *would* smoke cigarettes while waiting nervously for the Maltese Falcon to arrive.
+However, when the next series of rushes came back, it was obvious that the "lack" of smoking by the actors was taking away from the sinister mood of the scene.
+Huston went back to Warner and convinced him that the smoking added the right amount of atmospheric tension to the story, arguing that the characters would*smoke cigarettes while waiting nervously for the Maltese Falcon to arrive.

 Warner Bros. planned to change the name of the film to "The Gent from Frisco" because the novel's title had already been used for The Maltese Falcon (1931).
 The studio eventually agreed to keep the original title at John Huston's insistence.